The Dharma

 These meanings are given as follows,

-2. Path - (Tib.
-'Lam'): The Tibetan word stand as an abbreviatuon of 'lam gyi den pa' - 'the truth of the Path', or the fourth Noble Truth'.
+- Path - (Tib.
+'Lam'): The Tibetan word stand as an abbreviation of 'lam gyi den pa' - 'the truth of the Path', or the Fourth Noble Truth'.
 More precisely, it is the name of the first of the 'the four aspects of the truth of Path' - 'lam gyi den pa'i nam pa zhi'.

-10. Religion - (Tib.
-'Chö-lug'): In the sense of a religious system or tradition, as well as in the sense of school, lineage or system of dharma.
+- Religion - (Tib.
+'Chö-lug'): In the sense of a religious system or tradition, as well as in the sense of school, lineage or system of Dharma.

 Secondly, the Ten Dharma Activities suitable for a Buddhist practitioner: